-For more information, see Configuring the FortiVoice Gateway on page 34.
+For configuration details, see Configuring the FortiVoice Gateway on page 36.

 Viewing call detail records

 The Monitor > Call History displays the call detail record (CDR) for phone calls made during a certain time period, including time of the call, caller and receiver, call duration, call status, and call direction.